 What Makes a Good Lead Magnet for B2B SaaS?

-Before you create assets as your lead magnets, here are the 3 things to keep in mind to get the most value out of them.
+Before you plan assets for your lead magnets in your SaaS content strategy, here are the 3 things to keep in mind to get the most value out of them.

 The lead magnets your SaaS brand offers wouldn’t work unless they offer something to the user.
 It’s the high perceived value that draws the prospect in.
 A free newsletter subscription isn’t necessarily perceived as valuable.
 A lead magnet such as a quiz, calculator, or template would be better at getting the user engaged.

 A good lead magnet solves an existing problem.
 For example, a guide, a calculator or a sample could offer the information your prospects need, a template or simple tool would optimize a process.